Tax

 There is also a Special Tax Regime to Support Investment (RFAI) - tax incentive applicable to corporate taxpayers who satisfy certain requirements and who develop a specific activity foreseen in the Portuguese tax law, which entitles to tax benefits (such as deductions, exemptions, or reductions) at the level of Corporate Income Tax, Municipal Property Tax, Property Transfer Tax as well as Stamp Duty.

-Tax Exemption Scheme for New Start-Up Companies: from YA 2020 onwards, new qualifying companies (where any YA of the first three YAs falls in or after YA 2020) will be given a 75% tax exemption on the first $100,000 of normal chargeable income and a further 50% tax exemption on the next $100,000 of normal chargeable income for each of the first three consecutive years of assessment.
+From YA 2020 onwards, new qualifying companies (where any YA of the first three YAs falls in or after YA 2020) will be given a 75% tax exemption on the first S$100,000 of normal chargeable income and a further 50% tax exemption on the next S$100,000 of normal chargeable income for each of the first three consecutive years of assessment.

-Partial Tax Exemption for Companies: from YA 2020 onwards, qualifying companies will be eligible for partial tax exemptions to a maximum of $102,500 per YA.
+From YA 2020 onwards, qualifying companies will be eligible for partial tax exemptions to a maximum of S$102,500 per YA.

-Capital Allowances for Acquisition of IP Rights: companies can claim writing-down allowances on capital expenditure incurred up to the last day of the basis period for YA 2025 to acquire approved intellectual property rights for use in their trade or business.
+Companies can claim writing-down allowances on capital expenditure incurred up to the last day of the basis period for YA 2025 to acquire approved intellectual property rights for use in their trade or business.
 "Capital expenditure" excludes legal fees, registration fees, stamp duly and other costs related to the acquisition of the intellectual property rights.

 Slovakia Certain advantages can be provided in the form of investment incentives (eg to start new production or the provision of services); these incentives are subject to the special regulation in the State Aid Act and can be provided in the form of cash or tax relief.
 Certain corporate income tax relief can be also provided under the Act on Investment Incentives and the Act on Research and Development Incentives.

 Patent Box – this new form of tax advantage was introduced as of January 2018.
 Under this special tax regime, it will be possible to be exempt from income tax up to 50% of any revenues derived in the form of license fees relating to the provision of intangible assets resulting from the taxpayer’s own development activities in Slovakia (patents, utility models, or software).
-The tax exemption however, only applies to taxable periods in which the taxpayer depreciates the capitalised costs relating to the development of these intangible assets (eg inventions protected by patent, the technical solutions protected by utility model or the software).
+The tax exemption, however, only applies to taxable periods in which the taxpayer depreciates the capitalised costs relating to the development of these intangible assets (eg inventions protected by patent, the technical solutions protected by utility model or the software).
 In addition, a separate tax regime was introduced for revenues derived from the sale of products manufactured on the basis of an invention protected by patent or a technical solution protected by utility model – such revenues will also be exempt from the income tax.

 Spain Corporate Income Tax (CIT).